boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.register.node/README.md

 # README datalayer.register.node

-The sample app __datalayer.register.node__ creates a new provider with node '__myData__' and different type elements to the ctrlX Data Layer.
+The sample app __datalayer.register.node__ creates a new provider with node '__sdk-cpp-registernode__' and different type elements to the ctrlX Data Layer.

 ## Introduction